xen-troops/moulin/docs/user-reference.rst

 * :code:`work_dir` - build system's work directory.
 Default value is "build".
 This is where files produced by build system are stored.

+* :code:`additional_deps` - list of additional dependencies.
+This is
+  basically :code:`target_images` produced by other components.
+You can use those to implement build dependencies between components.
+For example, if your system needs to have DomU's kernel image in your zephyr image, you might want to add path to DomU's kernel into :code:`additional_deps` of zephyr's config.
+This will ensure that zephyr will be built **after** DomU.

 Please note that this builder uses :code:`--pristine=auto` command-line option.